19hours/sg-statutes/Acts/Income Tax Act.md

 [7/2007; 53/2007]

-(10A) No writing-down allowance under shall be made for any capital expenditure incurred by a company referred to in subsection (1) in acquiring intellectual property rights from —
+(10A) No writing-down allowance under subsections (1) and (2C) shall be made for any capital expenditure incurred by a company referred to in subsections (1) and (2C) in acquiring intellectual property rights from —

 (a) its related party ––